LorenzWieseke/VSCode-Webflow/README.md

 ## Description

 This project helps users write code in VS Code and use it inside Webflow.

-It bundles the code files from the `src` directory using Webpack and serves them using `npx serve`.
+Simply edit the code in the index.js inside the src folder.

+The files inside the scr folder will be bundled and served in the dist folder.

-Simply copy the line <script src="http://localhost:3000/global.js"></script> to your page settings and publish your page.
+Then just copy the line <script src="http://localhost:3000/global.js"></script> to your page settings in Webflow and publish your page.

+Any changes you make in the code will update directly on your page.

 ## Getting Started